 It was our hopeless addiction to social media that initially triggered a huge increase in mobile internet usage.
 That in turn lead to better design practices that made mobile browsing easier and more engaging.

 As a result, there was then a second surge in the number of people accessing the internet via their mobile devices—and not just social media websites this time.
-People flocked as generally accepted web design standards became, well, more acceptable.
+People flocked as best practice web design standards became more acceptable.

 We all came to expect that website owners would consider our mobile browsing experiences.
 And why not?
 The mobile internet segment had become a force to be reckoned with; no longer an ancillary group that could be ignored.